libp2p/js-libp2p-interfaces/src/pubsub/README.md

 ## Interface usage

-`interface-pubsub` abstracts the implementation protocol registration within `libp2p` and takes care of all the protocol connections and streams, as well as the subscription management.
+`interface-pubsub` abstracts the implementation protocol registration within `libp2p` and takes care of all the protocol connections and streams, as well as the subscription management and the features describe in the libp2p [pubsub specs](https://github.com/libp2p/specs/tree/master/pubsub).
 This way, a pubsub implementation can focus on its message routing algorithm, instead of also needing to create the setup for it.

 ### Extend interface